IcicleF/rrppcc/README.md

-rrppcc is an unsound RDMA RPC library that serves academic research purposes.
+rrppcc is an RDMA RPC library that serves academic research purposes.

 There are some performant and useful userspace RPC engines in C++ (e.g., [eRPC](https://github.com/erpc-io/eRPC)) with appealing features like zero-copy.
 However, when some system researchers originally familiar with those RPC engines start to use Rust, they may find no comparable Rust alternatives.